Night Goblin: Unaired episode

-Episode 21 (which was supposed to be on broadcast on 24 December 2017), originally the 2nd half of the Incheon trip and Christmas Special, was supposed to feature SHINee's Jonghyun & Minho as guests.
+Episode 21 (which was supposed to be aired on December 24, 2017), originally the 2nd half of the Incheon trip and Christmas Special, was supposed to feature SHINee's Jonghyun & Minho as guests.
 However, on December 18, 2017 Jonghyun suddenly passed away in a suspected suicide.
 Following the initial news, JTBC Entertainment's YouTube channel has made the video of the episode teaser (uploaded a day prior) "unavailable".
-It was later announced that the episode will be (initially) put on hold until further notice, with the episode on 24 December 2017 (the original broadcast date) to be a special broadcast of the show.
+It was later announced that the episode will be (initially) put on hold until further notice, with the episode on December 24, 2017 (the original broadcast date) to be a special broadcast of the show.

 Ratings

 In the ratings below, the highest rating for the show will be in red, and the lowest rating for the show will be in blue each year.